holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

 My research focus: Electrification of industrial processes
 ======
 My research focusses on the electrification of industrial processes to promote the decarbonisation of the industrial sector.
 The objective is to enhance the knowledge on process electrification technologies including techno-economic and environmental assessments under possible future energy market conditions.
 This will also allow to compare electrification with other decarbonisation options.
-My correspodent research project is [PROCEL](https://holgerw-chalmers.github.io/procel/).
+My correspondent research project is [PROCEL](https://holgerw-chalmers.github.io/procel/).

 Contact
 ======